kartonfarkas/api_docs/source/integrations/automation_center/node_custom_node_dialogue_endpoint.rst

 Required response:

  * A resource editor should be returned as an HTML page.
  * If the resource_id is sent as a GET parameter, then the page should be filled up with the current values for that resource.
  * The JavaScript in the page should listen to messages.
 See example receiveMessage implementation at the end of this section.
-   * Example: : window.addEventListener("message", receiveMessage, false);
+    * Example: `window.addEventListener("message", receiveMessage, false);`
     * See example reveiveMessage implementation at the end of this section.
-   * When a message with ‘messageId’ == ‘resource.save’ is received, the editor should save the values set up by the customer, and respond with another message to the parent iframe.
+    * When a message with `messageId` == `resource.save` is received, the editor should save the values set up by the customer, and respond with another message to the parent iframe.
 The message should be of the following format:
-     * messageId: ‘resource.save’
+       * messageId: `resource.save`
        * data
           * id: <new resource id>
           * label: <new label to be displayed under the node>

 .. code-block:: js

    window.addEventListener("message", receiveMessage, false);

 .. image:: /_static/images/ac_node_custom_dialog_workflow.png